Yangyi-Chen/Multimodal-AND-Large-Language-Models/README.md

 # Large (Multimodal) Language Models
-**Note:** This paper list is only used to record papers I read in the daily arxiv.
+**Note:** This paper list is only used to record papers I read in the daily arxiv for personal needs.
 If you find I missed some important and exciting work, it would be super helpful to let me know.
 Thanks!